jchu60/docs.archit.us/docs/internal/index.md

 ## 📝 Authoring Documentation

-To edit documentation or add new pages, add `.md` or `.mdx` (preferred) files to the `docs/` folder in the repository root.
+To edit documentation or add new pages, add `.md` files to the `docs/` folder in the repository root.
 Any files automatically result in generated pages at the same public path as their relative path, starting from the `docs/` folder.
-To add a page with the same name/path as a subdirectory, simply add a file named `index.md` or `index.mdx`.
+To add a page with the same name/path as a subdirectory, simply add a file named `index.md`.

+More information is available on authoring at the [docs page for it](/internal/community/authoring).

 ### File Format